karlbenedict/GEOG485-585/week13.md

 QUESTION 2
 :	What command would you use to read the "manual page" for a specific command?

-Log into the class Linux server - `mapper.internetmapping.net`.  *This is different from the address referenced in the below linked videos* The rest of the process is the same as demonstrated in the videos.
-The class username and password are posted in Learn in an announcement to the class.
+Log into the class Linux server - [`internetmapping.net:8080/geoserver/web`](http://internetmapping.net:8080/geoserver/web).  *This is different from the address referenced in the below linked videos* The rest of the process is the same as demonstrated in the videos.
+Your username and password for both the class linux server and the GeoServer have been sent to you via email.

 *Windows*: Open PuTTY on your computer and connect using the SSH protocol (see video demonstration)